August 25th, 2014

 Jimmy Wood Found.

 James Leon “Jimmy” Wood has long been one of our most interesting missing players.
 He was very prominent in the National Association as both a player and manager.
 In 1874, he decided to do a little home surgery when he lanced an abscess on his leg with a pocket knife.
-An infection led doctors to amputate his right leg.
+An infection led to a misshapen leg, which doctors attempted to straaighten.
+Unfortunately, thel eg broke in several places, compelling these doctors to amputate his right leg “to save his life.”
 Wood was written up as a mystery in Lee Allen’s column in the Sporting News on April 20, 1963.
 Wood moved to Florida and did well investing in citrus groves.
 His daughter Carrie married William Chase Temple.
 Temple moved to Pittsburgh and became extremely wealthy and it was he who established the Temple Cup.
 Wood’s granddaughter, Dorothy Temple, married major league pitcher Del Mason.
 It sounds like it would be an easy task to find Jimmy Wood, but that was not the case.
 Allen’s column suggested that he died in Brooklyn in 1926 or 1927.
 We could never find any proof of that in Brooklyn.
 It turns out that the date was about right; the location was just 3000 miles off.
 In our long and fruitless search for Wood we had tracked him to Quebec, New York, Ohio, Illinois, Tennessee, Louisiana, Florida, and Pennsylvania without finding a death certificate.
 Peter Morris was able to find a death certificate in California showing that he died November 3, 1927 in San Francisco.
 The birth matches what he have and his body was sent to New Orleans for burial next to his son.
 This is a great find.
 Wood was on our Top 20 Most Wanted list so Peter wins the Find of the Month award.

 So who was Jimmy Wood, and why was he worth a search that lasted nearly fifty years?
 He began play with the Brooklyn Eckfords in 1859, was wooed by other clubs and left in 1865 (but returned in 1868).
 In 1869, his last season with the Eckfords, a reporter for the New York Tribune wrote that Wood